korv-consulting/kei-website/README.md

 If you come from [kei-app-frontweb](https://github.com/korv-consulting/kei-app-frontweb), you will need to change your remote like this:

-`git remote git remote set-url origin git@github.com:korv-consulting/kei-website.git`
+`git remote set-url origin git@github.com:korv-consulting/kei-website.git`

 First, run the development server: